matthewjholmes/sweather_weather/README.md

 Run bundle exec figaro install then add your API keys to the config/application.yml file as: OPEN_WEATHER_API_KEY for Open Weather, MAPQUEST_API_KEY for MapSuest, and UNSPLASH_ACCESS_KEY for Unsplash

-Run rails s and navigate to localhost:3000 to consume Whether, Sweater's API endpoints
+Run rails s and navigate to localhost:3000 to consume Sweather Weather API endpoints

 ### Endpoints